ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-blockquote/readme.md

 ## Examples

-Example of a blockquote component, where the user is explicitly passing in a quote through the `quote` property - this will override the `Quote Content` value, and the resulting quote text passed into the `quote` property will be displayed.
+Example of a blockquote component where the user is explicitly passing in a quote through the `quote` property - this will override the `Quote Content` value, and the resulting quote text passed into the `quote` property will be displayed.

 ```html
 <ontario-blockquote